orangemart/orangemart/app/data/nwcplugin.md

 ### About the Project
 Our goal is to develop a uMod (oxide) plugin that leverages NWC, as outlined in [NIP-47](https://github.com/nostr-protocol/nips/blob/master/47.md) of the Nostr protocol.
 If you’re new to Nostr, check out our detailed post [here](https://www.orangem.art/blog/nostr) to get started and learn more about the protocol [here](https://nostr.org/).
 NWC documentation is available [here](https://docs.nwc.dev/), and you can join the NWC developer Discord [here](https://discord.gg/PRhQPZCmeF).

 The plugin will be server-side, built using the .NET Framework, and written in C#.
 Utilizing uMod’s capabilities, the plugin will dynamically enhance game functionality without requiring any client modifications.
-You can find uMod documentation [here](https://umod.org/documentation/api/overview) and join the uMod/Oxide developer Discord [here](https://discord.gg/HdhSD8aBXD).
+You can find uMod documentation [here](https://umod.org/documentation/api/overview) and join the uMod/Oxide developer Discord [here](https://discord.gg/HdhSD8aBXD), check out these guides from [@thethingtracks](https://medium.com/@thethingtracks/simple-rust-plugin-template-a0f405da8f64) and [kwamaking](https://github.com/kwamaking/rust-plugin-development).
+There is some NWC support in [NNostr](https://github.com/Kukks/NNostr) which is written in C# and could be a useful reference point.

+"The cool thing with NWC is that it's quite easy to implement, no matter which language / tech stack you are using.
+It's basically sending some (signed & encrypted) JSON messages over a websocket connection." - [@reneaaron](https://stacker.news/items/640244/r/TheOrangeMart?commentId=640348)

 ### Initial Use Case
 **Server Wallet Integration:**